varun378/Iris-Dataset/README.md

 # Iris-Dataset
 It includes three iris species with 50 samples each as well as some properties about each flower.
 One flower species is linearly separable from the other two, but the other two are not linearly separable from each other.
 The columns in this dataset are:  Id SepalLengthCm SepalWidthCm PetalLengthCm PetalWidthCm Species
+Unsupervised learning is a machine learning technique in which models are not supervised using training dataset.
+Instead, models itself find the hidden patterns and insights from the given data.
+It can be compared to learning which takes place in the human brain while learning new things.
+It can be defined as:
+Unsupervised learning is a type of machine learning in which models are trained using unlabeled dataset and are allowed to act on that data without any supervision.
+Unsupervised learning cannot be directly applied to a regression or classification problem because unlike supervised learning, we have the input data but no corresponding output data.
+The goal of unsupervised learning is to find the underlying structure of dataset, group that data according to similarities, and represent that dataset in a compressed format.